 Essex Business School is located on the Knowledge Gateway, the University’s research and technology park.
 Parkside Office Village is situated on the site, providing potential networking and work experience opportunities with a range of exciting businesses.

 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.
-That’s why 80% of our students enter work or further study within six months of graduating.
+That’s why in 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).